It is interesting to note that most of the logistics companies I speak to admit that their tender writing capabilities can be considerably improved.

 Have we ever been in a situation where we lost the bid but were told we did a great job in responding to a tender, and if so, what were the key learnings from this experience?

-I have spent over 25 years being involved with tender responses, and over the years there have been many wins and a fair few losses.
-But, one thing is for certain: there is no magic formula for success.
+I have spent over 25 years involved with tender responses, and over the years there have been many wins and a fair few loses.
+But, one thing is for sure: there is no magic formula for success.

 Much of my experience in winning tenders was gained through trial and error, and I have always had an obsession for identifying our failings and how to overcome them.

 It was only by doing this exercise that we could claim to have influenced the success of future bids.
 Performing this exercise also enabled us to recognise certain guidelines that can be followed when writing tenders in a way that maximizes the chances of success.

 The following are 10 simple tips for writing a successful tender response.
 They are by no means all encompassing, but if applied they can give you the best opportunity to be considered a serious contender.